 - Braille Display.
 This uses pins in transcribing on-screen texts to tactile Braille.

-Many states across the US have schools designed primarily for students with visual impairments.
+Many states across the US have schools designed primarily for students who or blind or visually impaired.
 Most of the traditional colleges across the country are well-equipped to accommodate students with visual disabilities.

 Just an hour away from Detroit, the public university does not only have the best location but is globally known for its being an advocate for college students with disabilities.
 The Office of the Services for Students and Disabilities serves as a model for other institutions that vow to support their students with disabilities.